pdsinterop/test-suites/README.md

 ## Running in Github Actions

-The current main branch of this repo runs a gitbub action to test the share-with flow from each of the following servers to the ocm-stub server:
+The current main branch of this repo runs a github action to test the share-with flow from each of the following servers to the ocm-stub server:
 * ocm-stub
 * Nextcloud